platformio/platformio-core/docs/quickstart.rst

 .. code-block:: bash

-    $ cd /path/to/empty/directory
     $ platformio init
+    The current working directory *** will be used for the new project.
+    You can specify another project directory via `platformio init -d %PATH_TO_THE_PROJECT_DIR%` command.

+    The next files/directories will be created in *** `platformio.ini` - Project Configuration File
+    `src` - a source directory.
+Put your source code here `lib` - a directory for the project specific libraries Do you want to continue? [y/N]: y
-    Project has been initialized!
+    Project has been successfully initialized!
-    Please put your source code to `src` directory, external libraries to `lib` and setup environments in `platformio.ini` file.
-    Then process project with `platformio run` command.
+    Now you can process it with `platformio run` command.

 Setup environments in ``platformio.ini``.
-For more examples go to :ref:`projectconf`
+For more examples go to :ref:`Project Configuration File <projectconf_examples>`

 .. code-block:: ini